When I was younger, I practiced mixed martial arts and many principles have stuck with me my whole life.

 Consistency is the key to NOT to miss a workout or a meal and ultimately, the key to reaching your goals.”

 Smitty is a strength coach and you can read his blog/articles at Diesel Crew.com

 Tip # 3 – Mark “The Ripped Runner” Sisson – Mark’s Daily Apple

 “Make your easy workouts longer and easier and your hard workouts shorter and harder.

 This means ditching long, arduous “chronic cardio” workouts that keep the heart rate elevated to the 80%+ max HR range.
-Our ancestors didn’t ramp up their heart rates signficantly for over an hour every day and I don’t think we should either.
+Our ancestors didn’t ramp up their heart rates significantly for over an hour every day and I don’t think we should either.

 The other half of this equation involves ramping up the intensity of your workouts.
 Keep it short and fast-paced.
-Try the Tabata protocol for any number of workouts (sprints, burpees, various weight bearing activities).
+Try the Tabata protocol for any number of workouts (sprints, burpees, various weight-bearing activities).